e-m-s-y/replay-transactions/README.md

-# Replay transactions
+# Replay game transactions
-This plugin helps you replaying transactions easily from one chain to another.
+This plugin replays Friends of little Yus game transactions from one chain to Solar bridgechains.

-Currently only transfer transactions are supported.

 ## Installation
 Use these steps if you installed your node using Git clone.

 1. Go to the plugin directory `cd ~/solar-core/plugins`.
-2. Clone the plugin `git clone https://github.com/e-m-s-y/replay-transactions -b solar`.
+2. Clone the plugin `git clone https://github.com/e-m-s-y/replay-transactions -b solar-replay-game-transactions replay-game-transactions`.
-3. Install and build the plugin `cd replay-transactions && pnpm install && pnpm build`.
+3. Install and build the plugin `cd replay-game-transactions && pnpm install && pnpm build`.
 4. Customize the plugin configuration to your needs.
 5. Add the configuration to `~/.config/solar-core/{mainnet|testnet}/app.json` at the bottom of relay.plugins and / or core.plugins.
 6. Restart your relay and / or core process(es).